Qiskit/samplomatic/README.md

 > While the major version is `0`, please expect breaking changes between minor versions and pin your dependencies accordingly.
 We do not issue deprecation warnings presently, but we will document breaking changes in the changelog.

 Samplomatic is a library that helps you sample randomizations of your quantum circuits in exactly the way that you specify.
-Pauli twirling a static circuit is the simplest example, but the types of randomization available are extensible by design--—we hope that you will contribute your own weird groups!
+Pauli twirling a static circuit is the simplest example, but the types of randomization available are extensible by design—we hope that you will contribute your own weird groups!
-This library will also not be specific to twirling, though a primary use-case, it will also support ideas like sample-based noise injection.
+Beyond twirling, which is a primary use-case, this library also supports other types of randomization, such as sampling-based noise injection.

 ## Hello World

-In samplomatic, twirling intent is specified declarativly with annotated box instructions within Qiskit quantum circuits.
+In samplomatic, twirling intent is specified declaratively with annotated box instructions within a Qiskit quantum circuit.
 Notice that this circuit can be parametric.
 Other randomization intent is available via configuring the attributes of annotations, or other annotation types like `InjectNoise`.

 ```python
 from samplomatic import build, Twirl